spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202009.0/glue-api/glue-api-glue-application-feature-integration.md

 Make sure that the response contains the ETag validation error.

-Make sure that the following endpoint is available:<br>http://mysprykershop.com/stores
+Make sure that the following endpoint is available: `http://mysprykershop.com/stores`

 {% endinfo_block %}